davidavdav/SignalProcessing.jl/README.md

 SignalProcessing
 ================

+Note: The functionality of this package has been absorbed by [Julia DSP](https://github.com/JuliaDSP/DSP.jl).
+I'll keep this here for historic reasons.

 This module contains some signalprocessing routines necessary for feature extraction for the most common features (MFCC, PLP) in speech processing.

 Most of this is re-coded from octave 3.2.4.